Naples Florida LSAT Course offerings

 How long does TestMasters recommend studying before taking the LSAT?

 If possible, students should register for the Law School Admission Test when and only when they feel they are ready to take the test.
 If their practice LSAT test scores are still considerably below their range of acceptability, it may be better to wait until a later administration.
 However, students should also consider whether the schools they are applying to have rolling admissions since this may affect their application.

 The world’s leading authority on LSAT prep, Robin Singh, is the owner and author of the TestMasters course.
 Robin Singh has scored perfect scores on LSAC-administered LSATs 12 times, more than anyone else in the world.
 He, along with members of the research and development team work to update the TestMasters course materials annually.

-How long has TestMasters been preparing students for graduate entrance exams?
+How many years has TestMasters been preparing students to take the LSAT?

 TestMasters LSAT preparation courses have helped over 100,000 students to dramatically improve their LSAT scores.